marinavannucci/SINC/README.md

 # Simultaneous Inference of Networks and their Covariates (SINC)
+SINC Algorithm to do simultaneous estimation of network of compisitional data and variable selection of additional covariates.
+The algorithm uses a novel Variational EM estimation scheme for computational efficiency.
+To increase compuation speed it is also built to support multiproccessor computing.
+A more detailed description of the model, algorithm, and applications can be found in

-SINC Algorithm from the paper "Latent Network Estimation and Variable Selection for Compositional Data via Variational EM", revised for Journal of Computational and Graphical Statistics.
+> Osborne, N., Peterson, C.B. and Vannucci, M. (2020).
+Latent Network Estimation and Variable Selection for Compositional Data via
+Variational EM.
+Revised for Journal of Computational and Graphical Statistics.

 All functions needed to run SINC are found in SINC_functions.py